Sets the selected attribute on the element, if the expression inside ngSelected is truthy.

 attribute.
 See the interpolation guide for more info.

-does not interact with the select
+ngSelected does not interact with the select and ngModel directives, it only

-attribute on the element.
-If you are using ngModel
+sets the selected attribute on the element.
+If you are using ngModel on the select, you

-will set the select value and
+should not use ngSelected on the options, as ngModel will set the select value and

 selected options.